Introduction

 What is CSS?
 (Design & Styling Power)

-CSS (Cascading Style Sheets) is what gives your website the graphical beauty and professionalism on the web.
+CSS (Cascading Style Sheets) is what gives your website its graphical beauty and professionalism on the web.

 If HTML is the bones, CSS is the skin, colors, and personality.